CornellNLP/Macros/README.md

 Sample Python script
 ----------
-This script can also be found in the repository.
+This script can also be found in the distributed zip file.

 ```python
 def parse_data(filename):